feast-dev/feast/java/README.md

 ### Overview

 This repository contains the following Feast components.
-* Feast Serving: A service used to serve the latest feature values to models.
+* Feast Serving: A gRPC service used to serve the latest feature values to models.
 * Feast Serving Client: A client used to retrieve features from Feast Serving.

 ### Architecture